-Key point: include the game To guarantee a predefined level of stability in cooperation, we suggest incorporating Cooperative Game Theory principles into the TEP algorithm.
+To guarantee a predefined level of stability in cooperation, we suggest incorporating Cooperative Game Theory principles into the TEP algorithm.
 Such an approach can identify optimal planning decisions in an anticipating manner, subject to desired properties of a resulting cooperative game.
+The key point is to include Cooperative Game Theory principles into the TEP itself, rather than thinking of it as an ex-post analysis step.
 In the following sections, we describe the mathematical formulation of the model and provide an example of a TEP project where the proposed approach might be necessary to use.
 We then discuss how the inclusion of Cooperative Game Theory principles into TEP algorithms could be used for preventing manipulations and developing strategyproof mechanisms of cooperation.

-5.1 Bilevel TEP Model Formulation
+6.1 Bilevel TEP Approach: Model Formulation